 If you bunny is really not getting the hang of transferring to a litter tray a trick that can be used is when you are happy the corner is the only spot your bunny is using put the litter tray in makings sure it has some toilet waste in it then stretch a cotton bed sheet over the floor of the area surrounding it.
 The idea is that because it's removes any smells around the litter tray that your bunny may associate with a toilet area that may have permeated into flooring your bunny will stick to its litter tray better.
 It's also useful as if they do go on the sheet you can tell instantly and whip it out and give it a wash.

-How to use gentle disciplining when litter training your bunny
+Using discipline when litter training your bunny

 It is important to recognize the difference between bunnies and other domestic animals.
 Traditional toilet training for cats and dogs does use discipline or a certain amount of rubbing their nose in it as a part of the learning process.
 This type of training is not suitable for bunnies and will not be something your bunny will understand.
 In fact, any aggregation whether trying to teach a lesson or not is more likely to make them your bunny timid and harder to litter train.

-Firstly remember to only tell your bunny off when you catch them preparing to or actually doing a pee.
+Firstly, remember to only tell your bunny off when you catch them preparing to or actually doing a pee.
 If it's a second afterwards they won't associate the punishment with what they are doing, and it will be wasted.

 Never shout at, scare, or hit your bunny, no matter how frustrating litter training is this will not help.